Last Updated on

 It’s also good to have a knife with you, though not compulsory.
 I’ve also had a nail-cutter.
 You need to keep your nails on feet short and within 2-3 weeks they do grow.
 I recommend buying everything for trekking in Kathmandu, it will be overall cheaper than in Pokhara.

-How to dress-up correctly?
+How to dress-up during Annapurna Circuit trek?

 Use many layers while dressing.
-I walked the first 2 days in the t-shirt, next 4 days in the base thermal full-sleeve (I was starting almost every day in fleece for the first half an hour till my body warms up), the days before Tilicho and Thorong La I was walking in thermal full-sleeve and fleece, on Tilicho and Thorong La I was wearing all the layers I had except the raincoat (T-shirt, full-sleeve base thermal, fleece, feather coat).
+I walked for the first 2 days in the t-shirt, next 4 days in the base thermal full-sleeve (I was starting almost every day in fleece for the first half an hour till my body warms up), the days before Tilicho and Thorong La I was walking in thermal full-sleeve and fleece, on Tilicho and Thorong La I was wearing all the layers I had except the raincoat (T-shirt, full-sleeve base thermal, fleece, feather coat).